makersacademy/chitter-challenge/README.md

 * Add ability to reply to peeps

-* Add authentication for uniqueness of username.
+* Add authentication for uniqueness of username (currently only have this in place for email address).
 This should be relatively simple to implement from what is there already

 * User can upload an image